ANALYSIS-Coronavirus to drive European airline industry shakeout

 The MAX grounding, after two deadly crashes, has cushioned Ryanair against a downturn by leaving fewer seats to fill, O'Leary acknowledged.
 But, with an eye on the long term, "I would prefer not to be cushioned," he added.

-Sweden's SAS is taking "strong measures to mitigate costs in the face of the new market situation," a spokeswoman said, citing reduced timetables, temporary layoffs and a hiring freeze among them.
-Alitalia and TAP did not immediately respond to requests for comment.
+Sweden's SAS is taking "strong measures" to rein in costs with reduced timetables, temporary layoffs and a hiring freeze, a spokeswoman said.
+TAP had no immediate comment.

+Alitalia, which has received 1.3 billion euros ($1.5 billion) in state loans since filing for bankruptcy in 2017, suspended most of its Milan operations on Sunday as the government locked down large areas of northern Italy.
+The company did not address questions about its liquidity situation.

 Among airlines whose failure could drive consolidation, "the most meaningful would be Norwegian," Roeska said, citing its large network and overlap with rivals.